djvill/APLS/doc/layer-reference/typology.md

 - [Individual transcript pages]({{ '/doc/view-transcript' | relative_url }})
   - In the layer selector, the symbol ![]({{ '/assets/img/vertical-peers.svg' | relative_url }}){: style="height:1rem;"} denotes layers that allow for vertical peers
-  - **Only one vertical peer is shown**
+  - **Only one vertical peer is visible on the transcript page**
     - For example, the <span class="layer">dictionary_phonemes</span> layer only shows `ðə` for the word _the_, even though _the_ has two <span class="layer">dictionary_phonemes</span> annotations
-    - To check for vertical peers, view the transcript fragment in Praat instead
+    - To check whether an annotation has vertical peers, view the transcript fragment in Praat instead

 - [Transcript fragments]({{ '/doc/transcript-praat' | relative_url }})